About the Sonos Amp

 Want to pick up where you left off in your audiobook or podcast?
 You can do that, too.

 You can use your smartphone or tablet to control any and all Sonos components in your system.
 Download the free app to turn your mobile device into a full-fledged Sonos controller.
 Easily navigate and search through playlists and tracks stored on your computer, or select an internet radio station.
 Create customized playlists on the fly for individual rooms or for playback over your entire Sonos system.
 You can also mute or adjust the volume of each of your players.

 The Sonos Amp has AirPlay® 2 built in.
 That means you can stream audio directly from your iPhone®, iPad®, or Mac® computer through your Sonos system.
 That includes soundtracks from YouTube® videos and Netflix movies.

 And if you subscribe to Apple Music®, you can do even more.
 Use Siri on your iPhone, iPad, or Apple TV 4K to control Apple Music with voice commands.
 Tell it what selection or playlist to play — and which Sonos speakers you want it to play through.

 Sonos will work on your existing Wi-Fi® network.
 Or, you can connect the Amp to your network router, and Sonos will create its own dedicated wireless network for even better performance.

-When you're running speaker wire from the Sonos Amp inside your home to the speakers outside, wall plates can help keep your installation neat and tidy.
+When you're running speaker wire (not included) from the Sonos Amp inside your home to the speakers outside, wall plates can help keep your installation neat and tidy.
 We recommend a dual-speaker "strap" with a decorative wall plate, or a convenient in-wall cable access port.